ankidroid/Anki-Android/FAQ.md

 See the [AnkiDroid user manual](http://ankidroid.org/manual.html#typeInAnswer)

 ### My AnkiDroid files are stored on a SD card, how can I point AnkiDroid to them?
 External SD cards are not officially supported by AnkiDroid, and we highly recommend using the storage built into your device.
-If you really must use an external SD card, please see [this issue on github](https://github.com/ankidroid/Anki-Android/issues/3106).
+If you really must use an external SD card, [this workaround](https://groups.google.com/forum/#!topic/anki-android/Eu7AXSQa6Es) may work for you.
+Also see [this issue on github](https://github.com/ankidroid/Anki-Android/issues/3106).

 ### How do I make changes to my collection with Anki Desktop?
 See the [AnkiDroid user manual](http://ankidroid.org/manual.html#AnkiDesktop)